interferopy/interferopy/README.md

 * Plot channel maps around the peak line emission (set to be at velocity of 0 km/s).
 The grid size is easily changed to include more or fewer panels.\
 [![map_channels_paper](examples/thumbnails/map_channels_paper.png)](examples/plots/map_channels_paper.pdf)

-* Or, again, in lin-log scaling and wcsaxes.
+* Or, again, in lin-log scaling and wcsaxes, and more accessible to people with colour-blindness.
 [![map_channels_wcsaxes](examples/thumbnails/map_channels_wcsaxes.png)](examples/plots/map_channels_wcsaxes.pdf)